Nuitysun/data_science_portfolio/Smartphone_reviews_sentiment_prediction/README.md

 In this section we explore:
 - `review_rating` variable,
 > &nbsp;&nbsp;&nbsp;&nbsp; Below is the plot with `review_ratings` values.
 We can see that a big proportion, about 32%, of reviews, don't have filled rating (0 value).
-So predicting sentiment for reviews without rating can be useful as it will allow to add classification for significant part of the data.
+So predicting sentiment for reviews without rating can be useful as it will allow to add sentiment classification for significant part of the data.
 Another thing that we can conclude from the plot is that rating distribution is imbalanced - there are much more positive reviews (values 4 and 5) than negative.

 > &nbsp;&nbsp;&nbsp;&nbsp; ![review_rating values](./images/review_rating_values.png)